dsabsay/worktime/design.md

     ```
     which is not very informative.
   - [ ] Expose a function to allow creation of HTML elements with programmatically generated tag names.
 See `cake.Heading`.
 I don't really want to expose the `compose` function to users directly.
+  - [ ] Verify if themes can be overriden by child components.
+If not, we need to allow this.

 ## Worktime Todos
 - [x] Implement Router (for GitHub Pages)